Pan-African Paediatric Surgical Association

 Pan-African Paediatric Surgical Association (PAPSA) is an organisation established in 1994 to promote the practice of paediatric surgery in Africa, improvement of research, interchange of ideas and sharing of knowledge and expertise for the benefit of the children of Africa.

-As of 2024, there have been 15 annual Paediatric Surgical Conferences under PAPSA.
+As of 2024, there have been 16 annual Paediatric Surgical Conferences under PAPSA.

-Prof. Alp Numanoglu is the President of PAPSA and Dr Adesoji O. Ademuyiwa is the general secretary.
+Professor Emmanuel A. Ameh is the President of PAPSA and Professor Milind Chitnis is the general secretary.

 History

 During the 38th British Association of Paediatric Surgeons (BAPS) conference in Budapest in 1991, the concept of an Association representing Africa was proposed with 9 paediatric surgeons from Africa who attended the meeting.